The Formation Times and Building Blocks of Milky Way-mass Galaxies in the FIRE Simulations: Results

 \section{Results}

-To provide visual context to our analysis, Fig.~\ref{fig:hist} shows stellar images of two of our isolated hosts: m12f (top) and m12m (bottom).
+To provide visual context to our analysis, Fig.~\ref{fig:hist} shows synthetic Hubble Space Telescope u/g/r composite stellar images of two of our isolated hosts---m12f (top) and m12m (bottom)---using \texttt{STARBURST99} to determine the SED for each star particle (given its age and metallicity) and following the ray-tracing methods in \citet{Hopkins05, Hopkins18} for an observer 1 Mpc away.
+These images do not include dust attenuation.
+Each star particle is represented as a spherical cloud, with size representative of the local density of star particles.
+These images show stellar luminosity along a given line of sight using a logarithmic color scale, with visible stellar densities ranging from $10^{-9} - 3 \times 10^{-2} \ \rm M_{\odot} \ pc^{-3}$.

 Left to right, each panel shows different times throughout the formation of each MW/M31-mass galaxy, including all stars out to 300 kpc (physical) from the most massive progenitor.
 At $z = 0$ (right), the MW/M31-mass host galaxy is clearly dominant, including 16-27 resolved surviving satellite galaxies and an extended stellar halo with stellar streams from disrupted satellites.
+Some of the visible streams formed via outflows of gas \citep{Yu20}, while others form via satellite disruption.
 However, at $z = 5$ (left), the system was composed of a collection of many similar-mass galaxies that eventually merge together.
 Because many galaxies had similar mass and none of them alone dominated the stellar mass growth, there was no meaningful single `main' progenitor at this time.
 The middle panel shows each host when its main progenitor `formed/emerged', which we define as when the cumulative stellar mass was dominated by in-situ formation in a single progenitor (see Section~\ref{sec:insitu}).
+We define in-situ formation as being star formation which occurs in the most massive progenitor (MMP); we discuss details of how we calculate the \textit{in-situ fraction} in the beginning of Section~\ref{sec:insitu}.
+Similarly, ex-situ formation is defined as that which occurs in any other progenitor galaxy; we discuss details about how we determine the \textit{ex-situ fraction} in Section~\ref{sec:mfs}.
 Compared to the panels on the left, we see the emergence of a main progenitor galaxy that dominates its local environment in mass by more than 3:1 (see Section~\ref{sec:mrs}).